 Identifying Programs that are Right for You

-In general, there are two lengths of study abroad programs for you to consider.
-The first is a full-semester or year program, which must be taken prior to entering the teacher certification program.
-The second is a shorter-term program offered during the summer or winter intersession terms.
-While you can consider any program that interests you, we recommend programs with an explicit educational focus or component, one focused on working with children and/or youth in school and community settings, and/or one in which you are immersed in the lives and practices of culturally, linguistically and socioeconomically diverse communities.
+While you can consider any program that interests you and you can choose to focus on your Liberal Studies course work while abroad, we also recommend programs with an explicit educational focus or component, one focused on working with children and/or youth in school and community settings, and/or one in which you are immersed in the lives and practices of culturally, linguistically and socioeconomically diverse communities.
 Below we identify programs we recommend in various geographic locations for you to consider, but this is not an exhaustive list!
 Please check with IAP for other options if you cannot find something here that fits your interests.
 You may also check with the International Internship Program (IIP) for internship options.

 The following programs are short-term summer experiences in less-traditional destinations led by a faculty member.
 They each focus on a different theme but all provide opportunities to engage with socioculturally and socioeconomically diverse communities in a host culture.

-Dominican Republic: UW Youth and Experiential Education in the Dominican Republic
+Dominican Republic: Youth Engagement and Teaching ESL in the Dominican Republic

-Ecuador: UW Education, Diversity and Community in the Galapagos Islands
+Ecuador, Galapagos Islands: UW Education, Diversity, and Community in the Galapagos Islands

 Tanzania: UW Health, Education, & Tanzanian Culture